tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 End the activity by congratulating the students on learning two new machine learning algorithms.
 Let students know they've done a great job ramping up to new statistical calculations and classification algorithms.
 This is a significant milestone!

-* Remind the students that these algorithms can be used for a range of classification use cases, from fraud detection to medical diagnosis, computer vision, and election results.
+* Remind students that these algorithms can be used for a range of classification use cases, from fraud detection to medical diagnosis, computer vision, and election results.

 * Assure students that a lot of the statistical concepts covered will be re-used and re-emphasized in upcoming lessons.
 This will provide plenty of opportunities to re-enforce the teachings.